alakeldev/hi-task-me-app/README.md

 <h1 align="center">📝 To Do List App 📝</h1>

 This is a simple to-do list application that helps you keep track of your tasks and monitor your daily progress on any project or task.
 It can also help you remember any pending tasks.
-With this application, you can easily create and manage your to-do lists set prioritize your work.
-Whether you’re working on a personal project or even you daily tasks, this application can help you stay organized and focused.
+With this application, you can easily create and manage your to-do lists and prioritize your work.
+Whether you’re working on a personal project or even your daily tasks, this application can help you stay organized and focused.

 The to-do List App is live, please [Click Here](https://alakeldev.github.io/to-do-list-pp2/) to check It.